QTwiSe/GooseDuck/README.md

 GooseDuck runs on a **custom encryption protocol** built on top of **ECDH**, souped up with built-in tricks that let it:

-- 🌐 Keep working even under sovereign/restricted internet setups
+- 🌐 Stays resilient under heavy network restrictions and deep packet inspection (DPI)
 - 🕵️ Keep your data locked away from hackers trying to snoop

 No corporate spyware vibes here — just a duck-and-goose crew doing encryption right. 🦆🔒